Goyal invites startups to register at GeM to provide goods, services to govt agencies, PSUs | Law-Order

 "It's time that we recognise the importance of language...and I think, COVID-19 would be a great opportunity to have languages being taught through VC (video conference) across the country," he added.
 The Department for Promotion of Industry and Internal Trade (DPIIT) has conceived the first-ever National Startup Awards to recognise and reward outstanding Startups and ecosystem enablers that are building innovative products or solutions and scalable enterprises, with high potential of employment generation or wealth creation, demonstrating measurable social impact.

 The awards were presented in 12 sectors which were further sub-classified into a total of 35 categories.
-These sectors include agriculture, education, energy, finance, space, and security..
+These sectors include agriculture, education, energy, finance, space, and security.
+The ministry said in a statement that 1,641 applications were received from startups, spread across 23 states and 4 Union Territories.
+These applicants included 654 Women-led, 165 academic institution-based and 331 startups working in rural areas.

+All applicants were evaluated against six broad parameters -- innovation, scalability, economic impact, social impact, environmental impact, and inclusiveness and diversity.
+"After three rounds of detailed evaluation, 199 startups were selected for presentation before the jury.
+192 out of these made presentations before the 15 specialist jury panels, which comprised of domain experts from industry, investors and government," it said.

+The recognised entities will benefit from such recognition, not only in terms of being able to attract more business, financing, partnerships and talent, but also enable them to serve as role models for other entities, and to inspire them to be purposeful and responsible about their socio-economic impact, the ministry added.
+The 'Startup India Showcase' and 'Blockchain-based Certificate Verification System' were also launched during the event.